VoltRipper

 Wins: the established brand with a real dealer network and app; excellent 21 kW / 187 lb power-to-weight; a premium Marzocchi-and-4-piston chassis for the money; and ready-to-ride ~60 mph with no derestriction step.

 Costs you: the highest price among the mainstream trail bikes here at $5,299; a nascent aftermarket and owner knowledge base versus Sur-Ron and Talaria; off-road only as sold (the lights and smart features don't make it street-legal); and a service-removable, not trail-swappable, battery.
-Those are the honest reasons it scores 84 rather than joining the 89-point Storm/Ultra Bee tier — the hardware is there; the ecosystem and price aren't yet.
+Those are the honest reasons it scores 89 rather than pushing to the 95-97 top of our board — the hardware is there; the ecosystem and price aren't yet.

 Street-legal reality

-The Xaber 300 is `street_legal: no`.
+The Xaber 300 is off-road only.
 Its factory lighting and app do not make it road-legal — it's an off-highway machine, and there's no clean conversion path in most states.
 Any pavement plan means checking your state's rules first; treat it as a trail and private-land bike.
 See our street-legal guide before counting on road use.

-On raw hardware the Xaber wins comfortably — more than double the peak power, a bigger battery, a faster ready-to-run top speed, an app, and a premium fork — which is why it edges the Score.
-But the Light Bee X answers with $900 in savings and the deepest aftermarket in the segment: parts, mods, and know-how are everywhere, and resale is proven.
-Choose the Xaber if you want an established brand, dealer support, and ships-ready power; choose the Light Bee X if you want the cheaper, endlessly-supported bike whose ecosystem no newcomer can match yet.
+On raw hardware the Xaber wins comfortably — more than double the peak power, a bigger battery, a faster ready-to-run top speed, an app and a premium fork — and it still only draws level on the Score, 89 apiece.
+The Light Bee X answers with $900 in savings and the deepest aftermarket in the segment, where parts, mods and know-how are everywhere and resale is proven.

 Bottom line